Apokolips: Seven Soldiers

 Both Apokolips and New Genesis were seemingly destroyed in a final battle prior to Grant Morrison's miniseries Seven Soldiers: Mister Miracle.
 However, the final issue of that series implied that the story's earlier events were merely visions seen by the hero as part of an elaborate test by the New God Metron.
 How much of the battle really happened and the current status of the New Gods remains to be seen.

 Countdown to Final Crisis

 Using Boom Tube technology, Brother Eye arrives on Apokolips and seemingly assimilates the entire planet.
 Before the assimilation is fully complete, the Pied Piper intervenes and channels the Anti-Life Equation through his flute.
-This destroys much of Brother Eye, causing its central core to make a last-minute escape off the surface of the planet and reverting much of Apokolips to what it was.
+This destroys much of Brother Eye, causing it to flee and reverting much of Apokolips to normal.

 Death of the New Gods

-At the end of the Death of the New Gods miniseries, with all the gods now dead, the combined entity born from the melding of the Source and the Anti-Life Equation merges Apokolips and New Genesis into a single new planet with characteristics in common with both the former worlds.
+At the end of the Death of the New Gods miniseries, with all the gods now dead, the combined entity born from the melding of the Source and the Anti-Life Equation merges Apokolips and New Genesis into a single planet.

 The Great Darkness Saga

-In the 30th century, original Legion of Super-Heroes continuity, Apokolips is inactive and Darkseid incapacitated.
+In the 30th century, original Legion of Super-Heroes continuity, Apokolips is inactive and Darkseid is incapacitated.
 In the reboot Legion continuity, Darkseid was aged and dying, with the planet mostly uninhabited, but the center of a large cult.